 Experienced marketers know their company’s rivals inside and out, and they know that there are always more competitive insights to discover.
-From marketing trends to competitive landscape analysis, traffic dynamics within your market and its key players can uncover a lot.
+From marketing trends to competitive landscape analysis, traffic dynamics among key players within your market can reveal a lot.

 Let’s look at some of the more complex findings that your rivals’ website traffic metrics can deliver.
-Set your clock: we have 30 minutes and 6 hidden points to reveal.
+Set your clock: we have 30 minutes and 6 hidden points to uncover.

 When planning a marketing campaign, you may be looking at your company’s main rival for insights and strategies, but are you looking at everything you should?

 If you only judge your competitors by brand awareness, estimated market share, or frequency of PR appearances, you may be missing the competitor who has the best reach and traffic.

 Check out the top 5 competitors that are neck and neck with you for a more legitimate digital benchmark.

 Identify the one with the highest traffic volume in the last 12 months; note whether they showed exponential or stable growth and if they had any decreases over a given period.
 Whether it correlates with offline popularity or not, take this company’s website as a benchmark and build your campaigns with an understanding of their successful and unsuccessful activities.

 In a quest for competitive market analysis, we simply took the biggest-on-the-market food delivery brand, Domino’s, and entered their domain into the Market Explorer tool.

 The tool automatically gathers the top market players within your industry, showing their traffic share, aka online market share, while also reflecting their QoQ, or YoY growth/decline dynamics: